tsaad-dev/drafts/te-types/draft-ietf-teas-yang-te-types.md

 te-node-id:

 > A type representing the identifier for a node in a TE topology.
-  The identifier is represented as 32-bit unsigned integer in the dotted-quad notation.
+  The identifier is represented as 4 octets in dotted-quad notation.
   This attribute MAY be mapped to the Router Address described in Section 2.4.1 of {{RFC3630}}, the TE Router ID described in Section 3 of {{RFC6827}}, the Traffic Engineering Router ID